My name is Julie and I’m so happy you want to get to know me better!

 My growing belief that “Food is medicine” lead me to a 2-year Applied Nutrition certificate.
 In addition, because I am a never-ending student, I am also undergoing a Meditation Teacher Training.
 My dream is to combine my knowledge of conventional medicine, nutrition and mindfulness to become an Integrative Health Coach.
 Call me cheesy, but I know it is my calling to help people live their healthiest lives possible.

 While my blog is not meant to serve as medical advice (would you really take medical advice from someone called The Soul Hugger?), I want to help and inspire you to make your health a priority.
-Think of me as the health-conscious girlfriend that can answer your questions and support you during your own wellness journey.
+Think of me as the health-conscious girlfriend that can support you during your own wellness journey.

 Lastly, you might be wondering where did “The Soul Hugger” name come from?
 When I started this blog back in March 2016, I wanted a name that resonated with “self-care”.
 I initially thought about calling my site “Hug Yourself” (because hugs are good for you!) but the darn site domain was already taken.
 Restriction forces creativity and eventually “The Soul Hugger” was born (I love telling people I hug souls for a living).